1456 Central Italy earthquakes: Earthquakes

 Based on studying the macroseismic effects two hypotheses were postulated; the occurrence of one large mainshock, or three distinct shocks closely-spaced in time.
 The single-mainshock hypothesis could only be rationalized by a deep event occurring at ~30 km depth.
 This hypothetical depth would be greater than the average in the Apennines (10–15 km).
-Northwest-southeast trending normal faults are thought to be the source of the quake.
+Northwest-southeast trending normal faults are thought to be the source.
 Unlike most earthquakes in the area with rupture occurring in the shallow 12 km of the crust, the source of the 1456 earthquake was at between 12 km and 25 km depth.
 The 1456 earthquake subsequently triggered future earthquakes nearby due to the behavior of faults in the area.

 The second hypothesis suggest three distinct mainshocks with depths of 15.5 km, 14 km, and 17.5 km, respectively.
 These depths are consistent with the average focal depths of earthquakes in the Apennines.
-The rupture process involved a complex cascade of independent faults rupturing subsequentially; as many as five subevents constituted the mainshock.
+The rupture process involved a complex cascade of independent faults rupturing subsequently; as many as five subevents constituted the mainshock.
 The earthquake rupture extended from Abruzzo to Irpinia.
 Another hypothesis suggest the earthquakes were strike-slip events that occurred at a depth of 10–25 km.
 The December 5 event occurred along a west-northwest-east-southeast striking oblique right-lateral fault.
-It ruptured east of the fault that caused the earthquake of 1688.
+It ruptured east of the fault that caused the 1688 Sannio earthquake.